dylanlcornelius/cookbook/README.md

 # Cookbook
-A Program for collecting recipes.
+A program for collecting recipes.